Whats-Cookin/trust_claim_backend/README.md

 This is an implementation of the OpenTrustClaims schema from https://github.com/blueskyCommunity/OpenTrustClaims/blob/main/open_trust_claim.yaml, and is the backend powering https://live.linkedtrust.us

-trust_claim_backend is a Node application for adding Claims, and for presenting Nodes and Edges derived from claims
+trust_claim_backend is a Node application for adding Claims, and for presenting Nodes and Edges derived from claims in it

 To generate Nodes and Edges from Claims it is also necessary to run [trust-claim-data-pipeline](https://github.com/Whats-Cookin/trust-claim-data-pipeline)